Annual Report for Fiscal Year 2012

 View the full FY2012 Annual Report

-The following is an overview of DOROT, Inc.’s income and expenses for the fiscal year, which ended June 30, 2012.
+The following is an overview of DOROT, Inc.’s income and expenses for the fiscal year which ended June 30, 2012, our latest audited statements available.

 Nancy Rankin, President